 One of the only legal options Tennesseans have for in-state gambling is the state lottery.
 Tennessee passed a referendum in November 2002 to legalize this kind of limited gambling.
 After roughly a year-and-a-half of organization, the first tickets went on sale Jan.
 20, 2004.
 That first day yielded $10.4 million dollars in sales.
 Since its inception, the lottery has generated over $15.8 billion in sales.
 Of this, $4 billion has been funneled into the Tennessee educational system, and an additional $1 billion more has gone into commissions for lottery retailers, which serves as a reinvestment of funds into Tennessee’s economy.

-The other option, and a bright spot due to its recency, is Tennessee’s legalization of daily fantasy sports betting in 2016.
+Another option for gambling is due to Tennessee’s legalization of daily fantasy sports betting in 2016.
 In doing so, Tennessee became only the third state to conclude that DFS is acceptable and exempt from its gambling laws.
 The legalization occurred over the objections of State Attorney General Herbert Slatery.
 This made it an unusual move, because state governments are rarely at odds with their own law enforcement officials.
 So, Tennesseans are able to access sites like FanDuel or DraftKings in peace.

 Otherwise, pickings are pretty slim in the Volunteer State.
 There actually was a law on the books for almost 30 years that allowed horse racing venues to be built in the state.
 Unfortunately, the combination of financial trouble and legal hassles (despite the law, individual counties maintained a modicum of control over their own territories with regard to gambling) prevented any company from actually breaking ground on a track in Tennessee.
 The law itself was finally repealed in 2015.